James O'Donnell (organist): Concerts and recordings

 In 1987 O'Donnell was awarded first prize in the Royal College of Organists Performer of the Year competition.
 He has since appeared as a concert organist around the world, including at the Meyerson Symphony Center in Dallas, the Walt Disney Concert Hall in Los Angeles and the Louise M. Davies Symphony Hall in San Francisco.
 He has played at festivals such as the BBC Proms at the Royal Albert Hall and as a soloist with the London Philharmonic Orchestra, including in a performance of Poulenc's Organ Concerto at the opening of the restored Royal Festival Hall, conducted by Yannick Nézet-Séguin.
 He has also performed as a soloist with the BBC National Orchestra of Wales and the Tokyo Philharmonic Orchestra.
 He appeared as a continuo player in concerts and recordings with period instrument ensembles, including The King's Consort and the Gabrieli Consort and Players.
 He conducted ensembles such as the Academy of Ancient Music, the Academy of St Martin in the Fields, the BBC Singers and The English Concert.
 He has also served as the music director of St James' Baroque, a period instrument ensemble based in London.

-O'Donnell has made around 50 recordings as an organist and choral conductor, many of which were performed with Westminster Cathedral Chorus.
+O'Donnell has made around 50 recordings as an organist and choral conductor, many of which were performed with the Westminster Cathedral Choir.

 He was the organist for a 1993 recording of works by Camille Saint-Saëns, reissued in 2019, including the Requiem (Op.
 54), the Third Symphony with organ (Op.
 78) and the overture of La princesse jaune (Op.
 30).
 The recording was performed by the London Philharmonic Orchestra and combined choirs from Hertfordshire, Harlow and East London, with soloists Tinuke Olafimihan, Catherine Wyn-Rogers, Anthony Roden and Simon Kirkbride, and was conducted by Geoffrey Simon.

 Conducting the Westminster Cathedral Choir, O'Donnell recorded works by Maurice Duruflé in 1995, including the Requiem with organ and the Quatre Motets sur des thèmes grégoriens, Notre Père and Messe cum jubilo.